 Zero-Dimensional (0D) Lumped-Parameter Model

 To set up a zero-dimension lumped-parameter model, after constructing a domain in the numerical solver environment as illustrated [1], navigate to the hydraulics library to find the required elements [2] and drop the hydraulic pipeline elements into the workspace [3].
+Valve elements can also be added at this step.

 LAB MEDIA: Figure 1